 Overview

 SSI EUNs use SSI services to communicate with one or more SSI assets located in space or on Earth.
 In SSI Stage 1 this will involve use of an ABA ESLT.
-In Stages 2 and 3 this may involve use of an SSI ESLT or PSLT, EMRN, WAN, or other SSI assets.Stage 2 SSI EUN Requirements
+In Stages 2 and 3 this may involve use of an SSI ESLT or PSLT, EMRN, WAN, or other SSI assets.
+At Stage 1, SSI EUN runs DTN and sends bundles to SUN via the DTN node in the EMRN, whereas, at Stage 2, SSI EUN runs DTN and sends bundles to SUN via the DTN node in the ESLT.
+This is the major difference between Stages 1 and 2 for a SSI EUN.

+Stage 1 and 2 SSI EUN Requirements

 SSI EUNs shall implement one or more CCSDS-compliant space internetworking functions (reference [IPS] or [DTN]), for IP or DTN processing.